Optimizing resource efficiencies for scalable full-stack quantum computers: Fault-tolerant computation

 Next, $P_\text{Q}$ is the part of the power consumption that scales as the number of physical qubits, independent of whether gates or measurements are being performed.
 It has two different contributions.
 The first is the power consumption of the cryogenics to remove the heat conducted down the microwave lines that control and read out the qubits.
 Their thermal properties are given App.~\ref{Sect:conduction}.
 The second is the heat generated by all electronics that are always on.
 This includes the amplifiers at 4\,K and 70\,K, the electronics for control and readout at $T_{\rm gen}$, and the classical computer at ambient temperature.
 Their detailed specifications are given in App.~\ref{Sect:sig_gen_amps}, with the full list of parameters summarized in Table~\ref{table:parameters}.

 We consider three generic scenarios, labelled A, B, and C, for the control electronics.
 Scenario A can be taken as a futuristic scenario for conventional CMOS technology where the control electronics typically dissipates $1$mW of heat per qubit at the temperature $T_{\rm{gen}}$.
 Current best estimates are closer to 15-30\,mW per qubit \cite{Park2021Feb,frank2022cryo,Kang2022Aug}, but these numbers are dropping as research progresses.
-Taking this optimistic value compared to current CMOS also reinforces the observation that we make in Sec.~\ref{Sect:impact_control_electronics}.
+Taking this optimistic value compared to current CMOS also reinforces the observation that we make in Sec.~\ref{Sect:impact_control_electronics} \footnote{When we started this work, it was suggested that 1\,mW per qubit was directly achievable \cite{Bardin2019Oct}, but very recent analyses \cite{Park2021Feb,frank2022cryo,Kang2022Aug} accounted for more aspects of signal generation and argued that the current state-of-the-art is 15-30\,mW.
+Nonetheless, we believe reaching $1$ mW per physical qubit is an optimistic but reasonable target given the rapid progress in the field.}.

 Scenarios B and C respectively correspond to improvements by 2 and 4 orders of magnitude compared with scenario A in terms of heat dissipation per qubit.
-Scenario C can be taken as a futuristic projection for classical logic performance based on superconducting circuits known as single-flux quantum (SFQ) \cite{mcdermott2018quantum}which may potentially generate about 10\,000 times less heat than CMOS.
+Scenario C can be taken as a futuristic projection for classical logic performance based on superconducting circuits known as single-flux quantum (SFQ) \cite{mcdermott2018quantum} which may potentially generate about 10\,000 times less heat than CMOS.
 However, our results should mainly be taken as an indication of the importance of research in this direction.

 We conclude this summary of our full-stack model by noting that our simulations use generic numbers and orders of magnitudes.
 Our results should thus not be considered as precise estimates for a specific technology or platform.
 Instead, they enable us to observe general trends and thereby provide understanding that can guide future experiments.